zgw2000/zgw2000.github.io/_portfolio/portfolio-8.md

 4. **Track Order**: The customer can track the status of their order in real-time (e.g., preparing, ready for pickup).

 ## Key Technologies
-- React: Used for building a dynamic and responsive user interface.
+- Vue: Used for building a dynamic and responsive user interface.
 - Node.js: Provides a lightweight, scalable backend to handle API requests.
 - Express: A minimal web framework for handling HTTP requests in Node.js.
 - MongoDB: A NoSQL database used to store orders and customer data.